Dr. Amy E. Canfield

 Professor of History

 Dr. Canfield teaches courses on U.S. History, focusing on Women's History, American Indian History, and Public History.
 Her research interests include federal Indian policy in the American West, women's roles in the 20th century, women's suffrage, and American popular culture.
-She serves on the board of directors for the Idaho Humanities Council and the Lewiston Civic Theatre.
-She is also a member of the Historic Sites Review Board (with Idaho's State Historic Preservation Office).
-She is the co-advisor of the college's Gender-Sexuality Alliance, the co-organizer of Women's History Month activities on campus, and the advisor for the college's Women In Lasting Leadership (WILL) club.
+She serves on the board of directors for the Idaho Humanities Council and the Historic Sites Review Board (with Idaho's State Historic Preservation Office), and she is the president of the Board of Directors for Lewiston Civic Theatre.
+SShe is the organizer of Women's History Month activities on campus and the advisor for the college's Women In Lasting Leadership (WILL) club.
+She received LC's Women Leadership Award in 2019 and the Idaho Brightest Stars award for volunteering.
+She is passionate about social justice and women's rights.
+And Elvis.
+Always Elvis.

 - Ph.D., U.S./Public History, Washington State University, 2008